ryanbae89/news_analyzer/README.md

 Because the full news articles corpus and resulting topic models are too large to be stored in the repo, we provide a smaller corpus that is subset of the full corpus.
 This demo section goes over how to run Now to run the user interface to start using NARA.

+1. Follow the installations steps above

+2. Run the Dash UI
 ```
 python path_to_libraries/user_interface.py
 ```

-Copy the url that shows up in your command line to your browser to start the UI.
+3. Copy the url that shows up in your command line to your browser to start the UI.

+4. Enter any sample article from the examples folder or of your choice

 ## Full Build